 Do the laws of your jurisdiction allow individuals to create trusts, private foundations, family companies, family partnerships or similar structures to hold, administer and regulate succession to private family wealth and, if so, which structures are most commonly or advantageously used?

-Italian foundations may be created to achieve purposes of social benefit and general interest, but not to pursue the segregation and conservation of family wealth.
+Italian foundations may be created to achieve purposes of social benefit and general interest, but not to the sole aim to pursue the segregation and conservation of family wealth.

 The Italian non-commercial partnership is created by notarial deed.

 Provisions setting out the general framework of the register of beneficial owners of companies and commercial partnerships (but not Italian non-commercial partnerships) and trusts/foundations have been recently enacted.
-The implementing provisions are still to be issued.
+The implementing provisions are still to be issued (See 27).

 How are such structures and their settlors, founders, trustees, directors and beneficiaries treated for tax purposes?

 From an income tax perspective, (foreign law) trusts (resident or not) can be subject to three different regimes.
-They can be (i) separate taxable persons subject to corporate income tax; (ii) subject to a transparency regime whereby the income of the trust is computed at the level of the trust but then imputed to the beneficiary (if the beneficiary has a right to the trust income); or (iii) wholly disregarded (this is the case for e.g. revocable trusts).
+They can be (i) separate taxable persons subject to corporate income tax (so called opaque trusts); (ii) subject to a transparency regime whereby the income of the trust is computed at the level of the trust but then imputed to the beneficiary (if the beneficiary has a right to the trust income); or (iii) wholly disregarded (this is the case for e.g. revocable trusts).

 Are foreign trusts, private foundations, etc recognised?